 Use a safety app

 One of the simplest and most effective ways to keep tabs on your child is with a family tracking and safety app.
 It can be easily installed on the cell phones of all family members.
-This allows moms and dads to see where their children are at any given time, and it can also allow them to access their child’s photo albums, text messages, and call history.
+This allows moms and dads to see where their children are at any given time, and it can also allow them to access their child’s photo albums, track SMS, and call history.
 In order to build and maintain trust with your children, just let them know that the app has been installed on their device.

 Take the time as a family to set boundaries for your children’s behavior, particularly with regard to their cell phone usage.
 In addition to setting times that they’re allowed to use the phone, make sure that you establish clear rules on the amount of text messages and calls that they may make throughout the month.
 Remind them that the plan that you are paying for may come with a usage limit each month, and they must respect those limits.